knavesec/CredMaster/README.md

 See all the full notes on the [Wiki](https://github.com/knavesec/CredMaster/wiki), tool released with specifics in this [blogpost](https://whynotsecurity.com/blog/credmaster/)

 For detection tips, see the blogpost and detection section.

+*Be careful for account lockouts, know the reset policies of your target*

 ## Benefits ##